Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

+To further understand the drivers of the GRF performance, we obtain variable importance measures that depict the frequency of inclusion in splits of the forest.
+The variable importance of a covariate $x_p$ is measured as the proportion of splits on $x_p$ relative to all splits in a respective layer $l$ (over all trees in a trained forest), weighted by layer $l$\footnote{We use a maximum depth of $d_{max}=5$ corresponding to the number of covariates and a weight decay of 2, meaning a split further down in each tree receives less weight $w_l$ in the final frequency as it is less important for the three specific currencies analyzed in the previous section.
+Specifically, for layer $l=1,\dots,5$, $w_l=\dfrac{l^{-2}}{\sum_{l=1}^5 l^{-2}}$.}.
+In Figure \ref{fig:Var_imp_ada_btc_usdt}, the importance difference of certain covariates over time for the three currencies is clearly visible.
 Overall, the lagged return is very important for predicting VaR when returns are quite extreme relative to all returns in a specific asset, in the case of btc in times of hypes and crashes.
 Intuitively, this finding seems reasonable as in times of bubbles, when the volatility is driven by some short, bubble-like events and returns are highly variable, volatility lagged over a longer time horizon is less predictive for VaR and predictions are driven by events happening shortly before the prediction.
 In rather unstable times, but not in extreme cases, the lagged SD-measures gain importance, while the extra covariates only play a role for assets with relatively small volumes, e.g. when new currencies are created.
 This also explains why GRF-X performs much better for new, low-market-cap assets in Period 3 (see e.g. Figure \ref{fig:CPA_p3_cap} in the appendix).

 Starting with ada, we see that it is the only asset of the three where the number of active addresses plays an important role, where for the other two assets, the 60-day lagged standard deviation is more important.
 The importance of variables can be split into two periods.
 The period until the beginning of 2021 is largely dominated by measures that somehow account for trading activity (Active\_Users,Total\_Users/\_USD100/\_USD10, Transactions).
 For reasons of clarity, we only plot the most important one of these measures, Active\_Users.
 The spike of the latter in importance at the beginning of 2021 is likely caused by the massive increase in price and market cap during that time, representing a period of hype with many actively trading users\footnote{See also Figure \ref{fig:log_returns_cryptos} in the appendix for an overview of the log-returns of the three currencies.}.
 For the rest of the time period, lagged SD, mostly 3-day lagged SD, followed by 30-day and 60-day SD, is dominating the predictions of GRF.
 This change of importance seems reasonable as the structure of the asset fundamentally changes with the price increasing tenfold and the volume increasing strongly at the same time.